...

 The Igbo people are an ethnic group in Nigeria, with a distinct worldview and philosophy.
 One of the key aspects of the Igbo cosmology is their belief that everything in the universe is connected, and that every action has consequences that ripple through the web of interconnectedness.

-Referencing a number of artefacts contained within the British Museum collection, Nadia Denton art history specialist will lead a narrative reflecting this theme of interconnectedness from an Igbo cultural perspective.
+Referencing a number of artefacts contained within the British Museum collection, I lead a narrative reflecting this theme of interconnectedness from an Igbo cultural perspective.
 The tour will include the following objects:

 Image Credit © The Trustees of the British Museum

-The tours are free but must be booked in advance.
-Meet me at the Information Desk
+The tours are free but must be booked in advance (tickets can be booked two months in advance of the tour date).

 Duration: Approximately 60 minutes